Keats/rust-cli-template/README.md

 $ travis encrypt $TOKEN -r $GH_USER/$GH_REPO
 ```

+If your repo is using travis.com (likely now), you will also need to pass the `--com` flag.

 Copy the output somewhere, we will need it later!

 ### Encrypt it for AppVeyor